Skip to main navigation Skip to content Skip to footer

 This week, the U.S. Department of Housing and Urban Development under Secretary Ben Carson abdicated its role as the country’s…

-Tags: AFFH, Fair housing, Fair Housing Act, HUD
+Tags: AFFH, Fair housing, HUD

 ‘Unsafe.
 Unsanitary.
 Unequal.’ is a digital experience from Texas Housers detailing segregation in Houston’s Project-Based Section 8 Housing